expo/expo/docs/README.md

 from this directory.
 So for example, `./scripts/watch.sh v7.0.0` will preview docs for sdk 7.
 The site is viewable at `localhost:8000`.

+If your machine does not have Docker or GCloud, do the following:

+* Go to https://docs.docker.com/docker-for-mac/ and download and install Docker for Mac.
+* From universe root, run `server/infra/tools/install-cli-tools.sh`, and follow the prompts.

 #### With Python (still easy, but environment dependent)